A river running threw a forest at sunset or sunrise with a stormy looking sky.

 Covering approximately 1,800 acres of land and water, this diverse landscape has long been considered unique.
 It hosts an outstanding number of birds species, offers habitat connectivity and a wildlife corridor, and its location provides easy access to nature for residents and visitors.
 This area requires protection to allow it to thrive as a wild space.

-3. Purcell’s Cove Backlands
+3. Halifax Backlands

 This area encompasses close to 1,350 hectares of a rare ecosystem that is the key to securing urban green spaces in Halifax Regional Municipality.
 Protecting this area is an investment in water quality and recreational opportunities.